Terms & Conditions - Ready Made

 18.4 The Supplier spray coats the inside and underside of the planters with a bitumen paint.
 This provides a basic waterproof protection.
 The planters also need to be lined effectively with a plastic damp proof membrane before planting, otherwise the Supplier cannot guarantee against rot.

-19.1 Wood is a natural product and therefore susceptible to certain changes in outside environments.
+19.1 Wood is a natural product/Goods and therefore susceptible to certain changes in outside environments.
 Weather extremes, i.e. temperature changes, will cause reactions in timbers used outside.
-Heat can cause products to change shape but colder temperatures can reverse the movement.
+Heat can cause products/Goods to change shape but colder temperatures can reverse the movement.

-19.3 Some natural oils can discharge from the products which is a natural occurence and generally hasn't presented a problem, however we have had a small number of instances where the oils have left stains on painted or rendered walls and tiled/paved terraces.
+19.3 Some natural oils can discharge from the products/Goods which is a natural occurrence and generally hasn't presented a problem, however we have had a small number of instances where the oils have left stains on painted or rendered walls and tiled/paved terraces.
 It is not a long term problem - as the timber naturally weathers it stabilises and the residue stops discharging.

 19.4 These conditions do not affect your statutory rights.